steve-chavez/postgrest-sessions-example/app.sql.md

 ```

 The `response.headers` setting will be read by PostgREST as a JSON list of
-headers, which it will then set as headers in its HTTP response.
+headers when the transaction completes, which it will then set as headers
+in its HTTP response.

+For this example, we set the cookie to expire after 600s or 10 minutes.
+This is a
+conservative value that is shorter than the session duration according to our
+business logic.
+Our frontend clients should refresh the session regularly
+as long as the user is active.

 ### Refresh session API endpoint

-In addition to `app.refresh_session`, `api.refresh_session` will update the
+In addition to the `refresh_session` function in `app`, the
+`api.refresh_session` variant will also update the lifetime
-lifetime of the cookie.
+of the session cookie.

 ```sql
 create function api.refresh_session()